-- 1. Make your laundry list/annotated bibliography version cites all the things.
-Tuck it at the end of the paper. - 2.
-As you write, move citations from the laundry list into the paper. - The most important papers your paper is "conversing with" go in the introduction. - Papers that are part of your narrative should be smoothed in where they fit naturally (problem, idea, details, ...). - 3.
-Finally, smooth the "unmatched socks" into a coherent, organized related work section that discusses more distant works and larger context, also potential confusions. - Dyer et al. (2013) use similar terminology to refer to a different idea in a different context ...
+Make your laundry list/annotated bibliography version cites all the things.
+Tuck it at the end of the paper.

+As you write, move citations from the laundry list into the paper.

+Papers that are part of your narrative should be smoothed in where they fit naturally (problem, idea, details, ...).

+Finally, smooth the "unmatched socks" into a coherent, organized related work section that discusses more distant works and larger context, also potential confusions.

-Tips for Good Writing
+Dyer et al. (2013) use similar terminology to refer to a different idea in a different context ...